RetroRenting: An Online Policy for Service Caching at the Edge: System Setup

 \subsection{Cost Model and Constraints}

-Our cost model builds on the model proposed in \cite{zhao2018red} and extends it to the setting where cache space can be rented in a dynamic manner by paying a renting cost.
-For a given caching policy $\mathcal{P}$, the total cost incurred in time-slot $t$, denoted by $C_t^{\mathcal{P}}$, is the sum of the following three costs. \begin{enumerate} \item[--] \emph{Service cost $(C_{S,t}^\mathcal{P})$}: Each request forwarded to the back-end server is served at the cost of one unit. \item[--] \emph{Fetch cost $(C_{F,t}^\mathcal{P})$}: On each fetch of the service from the back-end server to cache on the edge-server, a fetch cost of $M(>1)$ units is incurred. \item[--] \emph{Rent cost $(C_{R,t}^\mathcal{P})$}: A renting cost of $c (\geq 0)$ units is incurred to cache the service on the edge server for a time-slot. \end{enumerate} Since the edge server has limited computation power, the number of requests that can be served by the edge server in a time-slot is limited to $\kappa \in \mathbb{Z}^+$, where $\mathbb{Z}^+$ is the set of all positive integers.
-Let $r_t$ be an indicator of the event that the service is cached on the edge server during time-slot $t$.
+Our cost model builds on the model proposed in \cite{narayana2020retrorenting, zhao2018red} and extends it to the setting where edge resources can be rented in a dynamic manner by paying a potentially time-varying rent cost.
+For a given policy $\mathcal{P}$, the total cost incurred in time-slot $t$, denoted by $C_t^{\mathcal{P}}$, is the sum of the following three costs. \begin{enumerate} \item[--] \emph{Service cost $(C_{S,t}^\mathcal{P})$}: Each request forwarded to the back-end server is served at the cost of one unit. \item[--] \emph{Fetch cost $(C_{F,t}^\mathcal{P})$}: On each fetch of the service from the back-end server to host on the edge-server, a fetch cost of $M(>1)$ units is incurred. \item[--] \emph{Rent cost $(C_{R,t}^\mathcal{P})$}: A rent cost of $c_t $ units is incurred to host the service on the edge server for a time-slot.
+Here, $c_t$ lies in $[c_{\text{min}}, c_{\text{max}}]$ with $c_{\text{min}}>0$. \end{enumerate}

+\begin{remark} We model the rent cost as a time-varying quantity as it might depend on various factors including the overall demand for edge resources across various services that are potentially interested in renting.
+The time-varying nature of the rent cost is the key difference between this work and the model considered in its preliminary version in \cite{narayana2020retrorenting}. \end{remark}

+Since the edge server offers a limited computation power per service, the number of requests that can be served by the edge server in a time-slot is limited to $\kappa \in \mathbb{Z}^+$, where $\mathbb{Z}^+$ is the set of all positive integers.
+Let $r_t$ be an indicator of the event that the service is hosted on the edge server during time-slot $t$.
 It follows that

-\begin{remark} We limit our discussion to the case where $c\in [0, \kappa)$ because, for $c\geq\kappa$, it is optimal to forward all requests to the back-end server, irrespective of the value of $M$ and the arrival sequence. \end{remark}
+\begin{remark} We limit our discussion to the case where the rent cost $c_t\leq M+\kappa$ because, for $c_t>M+\kappa$, it is optimal to forward all requests to the back-end server, irrespective of the value of $M$ and the arrival sequence. \end{remark}